 - We exercise Faith in this “true idea” about Jesus the Christ.

-- We desire to follow Him and be like Him, so we Repent of our personal sins/transgressions and seek forgiveness (to be like Christ).
+- We desire to follow Him and be like Him, so we modify our behavior to be more like His.
+That is, we repent of our inappropriate behaviors (personal sins/transgressions) and we seek forgiveness (that we may become like Christ).

-- Ultimately, we desire to make a covenant with God the Father, and we are Baptized to be “Born Again” in Christ.
+- Soon, we will desire to make a covenant with God the Father, and we are Baptized (by an authorized priesthood holder) to be “Born Again” in Christ.

-- We strive to follow Jesus Christ and be like Him!
-And this we continue to do …and, “Endure in Righteousness to the End.”
-(Click on this link to learn more about “Enduring in Righteousness.”)
+- As we learn more of Jesus Christ, strive to follow Him and modify our behavior to be more like Him, we will continue along “the Covenant Path” that leads to Him.
+And, we must continue along the Covenant Path, and … “Endure in Righteousness to the End.“ (Click on this link to learn more about “Enduring in Righteousness.”)

 Faithfully following “the Doctrine of Christ” will gradually sanctify and prepare us for what the Father wants us to become.
 It will also prepare us for Exaltation and Eternal Life with our Heavenly Father.
 (See 2 Nephi 31; 3 Nephi 11; 3 Nephi 15:9; D&C 76:50-70; and 2 John 1:9.)